Why should any business owner or entrepreneur seriously look into Search Engine Marketing (SEM) and Search Engine Optimization (SEO)?

-Optimizing your SEM tools also help your entry in Google to appear on top of the organic search.
+Optimizing your SEM tools also help your entry in Google to appear on top of the SERPs (search engine results pages).
 Your entry will instantly be visible to the search results page.
 That is, you don’t need to wait for weeks or months to appear on top.

 SEM also has its disadvantages.
 For one, readers tend to ignore paid advertisements in search results.

 Moreover, focusing on SEM only provides short-term results.
 It is a complicated and expensive process with an “expiration date.”
 That is, SEM strategies such as pay-per-click campaigns end when the set budget is consumed and for a particular period as well..

 Finally, there is high competition for paid keywords.
 You will have to pay more and bid more to outrank competitors using keywords.